 A baseline risk assessment was undertaken on 8 August 2022 by the mine operator, Thiess, to identify site-specific hazards of increased likelihood at the MPO.
-Additionally, a Risk Review was undertaken on 26 March 2024 by the CHPP operator Sedgman.
-A summary of pollution related risks identified in the risk assessments and key personnel involved in the risk assessment can be found in Appendix 2 and 3.
+A summary of pollution related risks identified in the risk assessment and key personnel involved in the risk assessment can be found in Appendix 2.
 The following are considered to have an increased likelihood at the MPO:

-- unauthorised discharge of contaminated water because of failure of water management structures; - uncontrolled release of hazardous substances to land or water; - dust and fume impacts generated by the handling of waste rock material, clearing vegetation to leave exposed surfaces, blasting undertaken on-site and project operations;
+- unauthorised discharge of contaminated water because of failure of water management structures; - discharge of hydrocarbons from site; and - dust and fume impacts generated by the handling of waste rock material, clearing vegetation to leave exposed surfaces, and blasting undertaken on-site.